 Wil Brown

-Wil is a peer of mine with whom I’ve been sharing ideas with for some years now.
+With Wil I’ve been sharing ideas and collaborating on Workshops with for some years now.
 On top of that, he is a great practitioner and teacher and inspires me with his drive, depth of reflection and eagerness to grow as a human.
 I am very fortunate to call Wil a true friend and I highly recommend viewing his work via Figuring Things Out.
 I suggest to watch his takes on Physical Intelligence and The Thing is Bigger than the Thing.

 Moshe Feldenkrais